-In the results on the interface evolution properties, \cref{th:speed,th:wt}, the restriction $n < \frac{s+2}{s+1}$ for $d \in \{2,3\}$ arises as a byproduct of proof of a local entropy estimate (\cref{lemma-lee}), as the weak solution is not uniformly bounded from above.

-We suppose that this problem can be eliminated after obtaining some analogue of $\alpha$-entropy estimate as in the case of the TFE (see \cite{DPGG98SIAM}).
+In the results on the interface evolution properties, \cref{th:speed,th:wt}, the restriction $n < \frac{s+2}{s+1}$ for $d \in \{2,3\}$ arises in the proof of a local entropy estimate (\cref{lemma-lee}), as the weak solution is not uniformly bounded from above.
+Again, we hope that this problem can be eliminated with the proper $\alpha$-entropy estimates, as in the case of the TFE (see \cite{DPGG98SIAM}).

 In \cref{th:speed}, we obtain an interface propagation rate, $d(t) \lesssim t^{\frac{1}{n d + 2(s+1)}}$, which matches that of the self-similar solutions in \cite{MR3406645,Se_Va}.

 The sufficient condition on the initial data for the WTP deduced in \cref{th:wt}, which require a growth up to $| x - x_0|^{\frac{2(s+1)}{n}} $, appears sharp up to scaling.
 For example, for $d=1$, there exists the explicit waiting time solution $(1 + c\,t)^{-\frac{1}{n}} x^{\frac{2(s+1)}{n}}$ of \cref{eq:ft}, where $c > 0$ is some constant depending on $n$ and $s$ (cf. \cite[Remark 3.2]{NT2024}).